 The total fees payable to Datacom for the administration of all National Provident Fund Superannuation Schemes are set by an agreement between the Board and Datacom.
-Of these total fees, those paid by the Scheme are determined by membership category, membership numbers and the number of administration transactions undertaken by Datacom.
+Of these total fees, those paid by the Scheme are determined by reference to membership category, membership numbers and the number of administration transactions undertaken by Datacom.

-The Board pays fees to Annuitas for acting as its executive office.
+The Board pays fees to Annuitas for providing management services.
 These fees are based on Annuitas' costs and the proportion of the total services it performs which are provided to the Board.

 The Scheme invests only in the Global Asset Trust (of which the Board is also the Trustee).
 The Global Asset Trust holds assets on behalf of the National Provident Fund Superannuation Schemes.
 The Scheme may invest in a range of asset classes through the Global Asset Trust.
-As at the date of this Information Booklet the Scheme invests only in fixed interest assets through the Global Asset Trust.
+The Board may change the asset allocation of the Scheme from time to time.
+For details of the Scheme's current asset allocation please see the Board's website at www.npf.co.nz.
 Fees and expenses are paid by the Global Asset Trust to the investment managers and custodians, and to various consultants.